YFGM/Neverwhere/Core Rules/Perks.md

  These are the most Basic of Perks that simply increase one secondary attribute.

  - Improved HP [Basic, Tiered] -
- Benefit: You are unusually hardy, gaining you +2 HP.
+ Benefit: You are unusually hardy, you gain +2 HP.

  - Improved FP [Basic, Tiered] -
  Benefit: You have great stamina, increasing your FP by +1.